Leopardstown Christmas Festival sees high demand and drama on opening day

 It was overwhelmingly a young crowd, the men wearing the unofficial uniform of the casual Irish racegoer – the three-piece suit and the peak cap: Conor McGregor meets Peaky Blinders.

-Minister for Culture, Heritage and the Gaeltacht Josepha Madigan, former taoiseach Brian Cowen and actor Stephen Rea were among the famous figures at the racecourse.
+Minister for Culture, Heritage and the Gaeltacht Josepha Madigan, former taoiseach Brian Cowen and actor Stephen Rea were among the attendees.

 The racecard got under way at 12.10pm, at which stage there was a sparse crowd in attendance, but the numbers started to build after 1pm, as did the queues outside.
 Hundreds of punters who turned up late were let in for free as a result of the long queues created by the unexpected level of demand.